kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

      2. Show the end result
      3. Walk through the steps
      4. Help them take the next step

+     Quoting from the book...
+       "If you find the first three words of your tutorial are In this tutorial" then you might have skipped ahead."
+     And these are our exact first three words!
+     I think we need some motivation about WHY following a git commit/push is a valuable thing...

-     I think we are currently missing step 4.
+     I think we are also currently missing step 4.
 -->

 # Following a git commit to service execution